theshivv/OrgaFood/README.md

 4. Git and Github
 5. RazorPay

 Kotlin
 Language-2
 Framework-1
 Framework-2 (Add or remove as required)

 ### **Applications**
 How can your project do its part in solving a real-life problem?
 What are its possible applications?
 Decribe here.
++ During this tough covid crisis, its important to eat healthy, nutritious food and Organic food is best when we are looking for healthy food.
+We are trying to provide this to people.
++ Due to many lockdowns, its difficult for farmers to sell their products in *Mandis*.
+We are also trying to help farmers to sell their products.
++ This is all essentials at one place so less time in searching for products when shutters all shops are down.

 ### **What did you learn from this project**
 Each team member and mentor can briefly describe what they learnt during Skill Up 2.0, how they applied it to their project and what challenges they faced.

 * Shivam Pawar -
 Hello,I leart following points during SkillUp 2.0